coruus/rijn/expansion/README.markdown

 Details in [expand.s](https://github.com/coruus/rijn/blob/rijnK8W4/expansion/expand.s)

 About 1.8x faster than OpenSSL on Haswell/Crystalwell.
+Updated to add:
+About 10 cycles slower that Shay Gueron and Vlad Krasnov's implementation for Windows in NSS.

+Shay Gueron gives an example in his [AES-NI whitepaper][aesniwp] of doing inline AES key-expansion using AESENCLAST for the 128-bit case.

+After writing this code, I discovered that his and Vlad Krasnov's implementation of [key expansion for NSS on Windows does][nss_masm], in fact, uses just this approach.
+Plus another clever trick involving shifting.
+(The implementation for [Unix systems][nss_gas] in NSS uses AESKEYGENASSIST, oddly enough.)

 How?
 By avoiding AESKEYGENASSIST in favor of AESENCLAST+PSHUFB.

 Crystal Well (i7-4850HQ), Turbo Boost disabled:

     OpenSSL:     195 cycles
     expand.s:    108 cycles
+    intel-nss.s:  97 cycles

 To test, run `./test_gnu.sh`.
 (The build script has only been tested on OSX, with a recent version of Clang's built-in assembler.)